-It has been observed that in Chandigarh, along the roadside and in old parks some of the trees have died, whereas a few others are eaten by termites and are in the process of dying.
-These trees give an ugly look and are prone to uprooting and breaking during storms and attack/spread of diseases etc. Therefore, as per the approval of the competent authority all such dead trees will be replaced with ornamental and pollution abating species.
+It has been observed that in Chandigarh, along the roadside and in old parks some of the trees have died.
+Such trees give an ugly look and are prone to uprooting and breaking during storms and attack/ spread of diseases etc. Therefore, as per the approval of the competent authority all such dead trees will be replaced with ornamental and pollution abating species.
 Irregular cutting of tree branches should be avoided as it increases the possibility of insect infestation and disease infections at irregular cut.
 Pruning and other such operations should be carried out under the direct supervision of concerned Horticultural staff and the mechanized instruments like power chain saw, etc, should be used for such works, so as to avoid irregular cuts that lead to insect infestation.
 Fresh instructions will be issued to the departments responsible for cutting/pruning of trees for avoiding aforementioned damages to the trees.